kpavel/elliot-openwhisk-local/README.md

 `msg.payload` should be an object of key-value pairs to pass to the trigger;
 any other type is ignored.

+### Create or edit a trigger

+The trigger node can be used to create new triggers or modify properties for existing ones.

+Fill in the service, namespace and trigger name in the edit dialog.
+The node will retrieve and display the current trigger properties from the OpenWhisk service.

+Selecting the "Allow Edits" checkbox will allow you to modify these properties.

+On deployment, the updated properties will be published to the OpenWhisk provider.

 ### Invoke an action

 The action node can be used to invoke an action and pass on the result in the flow.